Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 Okay, you’ll find that you need to add a couple of scripting defines to get it to compile, with one being ENTITY_STORE_V1, which might be a little disruptive.
+This is a stopgap to ensure full per-hardware determinism, something that the framework guarantees.

 You will probably want to add the scripting define LATIOS_TRANSFORMS_UNITY if you decide to only go this far.